-Catherine Patterson, Chief, Assistance to Firefighters Grant Branch, 1-866-274-0960.
+Catherine Patterson, Branch Chief, Assistance to Firefighters Grant Branch, 1-866-274-0960.

-SUPPLEMENTARY INFORMATION: The purpose of the Assistance to Firefighters Grant (AFG) Program is to provide grants directly to fire departments, nonaffiliated emergency medical services (EMS) organizations, and State Fire Training Academies (SFTAs) to enhance their ability to protect the health and safety of the public, as well as that of first-responder personnel, with respect to fire and fire-related hazards.
+SUPPLEMENTARY INFORMATION: The purpose of the AFG Program is to provide grants directly to fire departments, nonaffiliated emergency medical services (EMS) organizations, and State Fire Training Academies (SFTAs) to enhance their ability to protect the health and safety of the public, as well as that of first-responder personnel, with respect to fire and firerelated hazards.
 The authorizing statute requires that each year DHS publish in the Federal Register the guidelines that describe the application process and the criteria for grant awards.

-It is anticipated that approximately 10,000 to 15,000 applications for AFG funding will be submitted electronically, using the application submission form and process available at the AFG e-Grant application portal: https://portal.fema.gov.
-Specific information about the submission of grant applications can be found in the "FY 2013 Assistance to Firefighters Grant (AFG) Funding Opportunity Announcement," which is available for download at www.fema.gov/firegrants under Docket ID FEMA-2013-0028.
+Specific information about the submission of grant applications can be found in the "FY 2014 Assistance to Firefighters Grant (AFG) Funding Opportunity Announcement," which is available for download at www.fema.gov/firegrants under Docket ID FEMA-2014-0028.